Skip to main content

 Intellectual Property (IP) and Intellectual Property Rights (IPR) describe the tangible results of any intellectual or creative activity that results in the formation of novel ideas, innovation or research that can be legally protected and which, consequently, has a commercial value.
 IPR includes, but is not limited to, patents, trademarks, registered designs (including applications for rights to apply for any of these), unregistered design rights, unregistered trademarks, copyright, database rights, confidential information (including know-how and any similar rights in the UK and all other countries in the world).

-The NHS has a responsibility to manage its intellectual property assets.
-Royal Brompton and Harefield hospitals' Intellectual Property policy describes the ownership and management arrangements for IP emanating from Royal Brompton and Harefield hospitals and its discretionary Reward to Inventors scheme for any commercialisation revenue.
-This policy applies to all Royal Brompton and Harefield hospitals employees and extends to associates and students.
+The NHS has a responsibility to effectively manage its intellectual property (IP) assets.
+Guy’s and St Thomas’ NHS Foundation Trust’s (GSTT) Intellectual Property policy describes the ownership and management arrangements for IP emanating from Royal Brompton and Harefield hospitals, including revenue sharing of IP commercialisation with staff inventors.
+This policy applies to all Royal Brompton and Harefield hospitals employees.

-Royal Brompton and Harefield hospitals has an IP Lead who will assist in the identification and commercialisation of intellectual property working with the Royal Brompton and Harefield hospitals' IP partner, Imperial Innovations.
+Royal Brompton and Harefield hospitals IP Lead and the Centre for Innovation, Transformation and Improvement (CITI) at GSTT will assist in the identification and commercialisation of intellectual property.
+This work is also supported as required by Imperial Innovations.

 If you have an idea that you think has commercial potential please contact either: